matplotlib/matplotlib/doc/api/api_changes.rst

   'open-close-high-low' order of quotes, and what the module used and the later is 'open-high-low-close' order of quotes, which is the standard in finance.

+* For consistency the ``face_alpha`` keyword to :class:`matplotlib.patheffects.SimplePatchShadow`'s has been deprecated.
+  Use alpha instead.

 * The artist used to draw the outline of a `colorbar` has been changed from a `matplotlib.lines.Line2D` to `matplotlib.patches.Polygon`, thus `colorbar.ColorbarBase.outline` is now a